-The Turkey Run Loop pairs the yellow-blazed Turkey Run Trail with the blue-blazed Potomac Heritage Trail to create a pretty fantastic 3.9-mile hike.
-Highly recommend.
+The 3.9-mile loop hike at Turkey Run Park in McLean, Virginia pairs the yellow-blazed Turkey Run Trail with the blue-blazed Potomac Heritage Trail.

 |Elevation Gain||404 feet|